 |---|---|---|

-| Verification Scope | Single checks cost less than comprehensive packages | Basic NADRA identity verification is less expensive than full packages combining criminal, education, employment, and reference checks |
+| Verification Scope | Single checks cost less than full packages. | Basic NADRA identity verification is less expensive than full packages combining criminal, education, employment, and reference checks. |

-| Check Types Selected | Each verification type increases total cost | Criminal records, education, employment history, financial screening, and license validation each carry separate costs |
+| Check Types Selected | Each extra screening adds to the total bill. | Criminal records, academic history, financial screening, and license reviews carry separate administrative fees. |

-| Turnaround Time | Expedited processing costs more | Standard verification (7-10 days) costs less than rush services (3-5 days) |
+| Turnaround Time | Expedited processing costs more | Normal turnaround (7-10 days) is highly cost-effective compared to rush services (3-5 days). |

 | Candidate Location | Remote areas increase costs | Multi-city employment history requires verification across jurisdictions, adding processing fees |

-| Industry Requirements | Regulated sectors need extensive checks | Banking, healthcare, and government positions require criminal, financial, and license verification |
+| Industry Requirements | Regulated sectors need extensive checks. | Banking, healthcare, and government positions require criminal, financial, and license verification |

-| Volume and Frequency | Higher volumes reduce per-check costs | Regular hiring enables bulk pricing or subscription models from providers |
+| Volume and Frequency | High-volume hiring lowers per-check costs. | Regular hiring enables bulk pricing or subscription models from providers |

-| Verification Method | Automated systems cost less operationally | Manual verification requires staff time for calls and follow-ups versus automated database access |
+| Verification Method | Automated systems reduce operational costs.. | Manual verification requires staff time for calls and follow-ups versus automated database access |

 | Document Complexity | Foreign qualifications increase costs | International degree verification or multi-sector employment requires additional validation |